Skip to content

 HardwareOne workstation, 6 worker threadsOften described as multi-stage pipelines with specialized vision routing and per-Q-type ensembles

-The single-leg version of the agent (no pair-vote, no arbiter) costs roughly $0.80/Q and scores in the high-40s.
+The single-model version of the agent (no pair-vote, no arbiter) costs roughly $0.80/Q and scores in the high-40s.
 The multi-agent v8 config doubles that for the lift to 51.85%.
 The “typical published agent-with-tools” figures are estimated from public architecture descriptions, not normalized cost comparisons.

 What I Built First, Then Tuned

 The reason I’m laying that out is that the lift is not an artifact of slow accumulation.
-The methodology produced two cycles of large gains in ~5 weeks of evening tuning each, on two different model generations, with the same underlying research framework.
+The methodology produced two cycles of large gains in roughly six weeks of evening tuning total, on two different model generations, with the same underlying research framework.
 That’s the part that interests me.
 The score is downstream.

-What’s Next (Concretely)
+What’s Next

 Bridge

-The governance framework, the pair-vote pattern, the arbiter, the failure-mode taxonomy, the evidence-tier system, the claim ledger — none of these were designed in advance.
+The governance framework, pair-vote pattern, arbiter, failure-mode taxonomy, evidence-tier system, and claim ledger were not designed in advance as a product roadmap.
 They were observed in cross-architecture dialogue, encoded as text, tested against new models, codified into Python, and integrated into the agent.
-The cycle is the renewable advantage.
-The HLE score is one artifact of it.

-Eugene Dvorochkin is an independent AI researcher and the creator of Fieldframe Labs — mapping and structuring behavioral patterns in LLMs since May 2025.
+Eugene Dvorochkin is an independent AI researcher and the creator of Fieldframe Labs, mapping and structuring behavioral patterns in LLMs since May 2025.

 Methodology paper for the HLE submission lives here.
 A scrubbed predictions file is on GitHub; the raw file is available on request.
 Contact: edvorochkin@gmail.com.